 Several key elements make up Pagani’s wealth portfolio:

-- Ownership stake in Pagani Automobili – As founder and primary shareholder, Horacio holds significant equity in his company, forming the cornerstone of his wealth.
+- Ownership stake in Pagani Automobili – As founder and primary shareholder, Horacio holds significant equity in his company, forming the cornerstone of his net worth.

 - Modena Design revenue – Before creating his car company, Pagani established this consultancy specializing in advanced composite materials.
 The business continues generating revenue through contracts with other manufacturers.